MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-performance-recommendations.md

 ## Summary

 When creating and managing assignments in Intune, incorporate some of these recommendations.
-Use virtual groups and filters to help refine the scope of your Azure AD groups, and keep the best practices in mind:
+Use groups or virtual groups and apply filters to help refine the targeting scope, and keep the best practices in mind:

-- Use Intune virtual groups that don’t require Azure AD syncing.
+- Use Intune virtual groups, instead of building your own in AAD becauese they don’t require Azure AD syncing.
 - Reuse groups to optimize your targeting.
-- Make incremental group changes for more efficient processing.
+- Make incremental group changes for more efficient processing, particularly when targeting a very large group for the first time.
-- Use filters to dynamically include and exclude, not groups.
+- Use filters to dynamically include and exclude devices, on top of group or virtual group assignments.

 ## Next steps